Samuel Jackson (Royal Navy officer): Capture of San Antoine

 In the subsequent fleet action Superb continued fighting and engaged the French ship of the line San Antoine for half an hour before accepting her surrender.
 Jackson was given command of San Antoine as a prize ship.
 In taking control of the recently captured ship, Jackson had under his command only his boat's crew and five marines.
 San Antoine on the other hand still had on board 200 of her French crew, 100 French soldiers and 500 Spanish seamen.
 Jackson's command of the ship started ignominiously when his boat sank just as he was going on board San Antoine, for a second time in his career narrowly avoiding disaster in a small boat.
 By the beginning of 13 July the British fleet had moved on and left Jackson alone with San Antoine.
 The ship was heavily damaged from the battle and in order to safely navigate the ship Jackson took her close to the coast of Cape Trafalgar, and being so close to home this gave hope of escape to the multitude of enemy prisoners on board.

-A plan was begun to retake the ship and to run her in to Cadiz.
+A plan was begun to retake the ship and to run her in to Cádiz.
 The French officers on board learned of the plan and in respect for their status as honourable captives they chose to tell Jackson of the plan.
 Jackson and his men quickly disarmed the prisoners before they could put their plan into action.
 This action caused the two factions, French and Spanish, to accuse each other of giving up the secret and violent attacks to break out between the prisoners.
 Jackson drew on his relationship with the French officers and their men and temporarily conscripted them as guards over the Spanish, who were locked below in the ship.
 This finalised Jackson's control of San Antoine and the French extended their assistance to him by helping to repair the ship as well.
 Being now completely safe, Jackson survived unharmed until the next day when Keats and Superb returned to tow him into Gibraltar.
 For his success in this endeavour, and for being first lieutenant of one of the most heavily engaged ships in the prior battle, Jackson was promoted to commander on 18 August.